 If you are gay or lesbian and traveling with a partner or spouse, make sure to clarify the relationship when reserving a room.
 Ask for one bed and not two to avoid the uncomfortable situation of being in the same room as someone of the opposite sex.
 At the same, some same-sex couples carry copies of their marriage license to ascertain their relationship state.

-This said, when homosexuality is illegal or where there is discrimination in the act, two same-sex individuals sharing a room might be cause for concern.
+That said, in places where homosexuality is illegal or there is discrimination, two same-sex individuals sharing a room might be a concern.
 There, it might be better to ask for double rooms or reserve two rooms.
 Additionally, research social attitudes toward same-sex couples at your destination to determine what approach is best.

 Take Precautions With Public Displays of Affection

-The only form of touching that can be avoided as a baseline measure is the use of overly romantic touching (hand-holding, kissing, hugging your partner) in crowded public places such as trains, buses, restaurants or even any tourist attraction – especially in countries where homosexuality is frowned upon.
+As a baseline measure, avoid overly romantic touching, such as hand-holding, kissing, and hugging your partner, in crowded public places.
+This includes locations such as trains, buses, restaurants, or tourist attractions – especially in countries where homosexuality is frowned upon.
 No kissing and cuddling in straight-friendly places.

-Extra care must also be taken when touching and embracing at night when the streets are virtually deserted and inhibitions may have been lowered by alcohol.
+Extra care must be taken when touching and embracing at night when the streets are virtually deserted.
+Inhibitions may have been lowered by alcohol.
 Avoid deserted places and opt to take a cab or ride-share to your lodging facility instead of walking.

 Gauge Your Surroundings

-However, this does not mean that this advice must be followed – you should feel free to change it depending on the atmosphere and attitude in a particular environment.
-This situation is probably not the case if you are in a gayborhood with rainbow flags everywhere and a lot of same-sex couples walking around holding hands.
+However, this does not mean that this advice must be followed.
+Feel free to change it depending on the atmosphere and attitude in a particular environment.
+This situation is probably not the case if you are in a gayborhood with rainbow flags everywhere and many same-sex couples holding hands.

 Be Strategic About Outness

 As a general rule, be less open about demonstrating your LGBTQ identity in situations where it is not directly pertinent or accepted.
-That may mean being careful with what you say about your partner or speaking in low tones when you are telling your coming out story at a restaurant.
+That may mean being careful with what you say about your partner.
+Speak in low tones when you are telling your coming out story at a restaurant.

 Packing Considerations